abw/badger-database-js/website/connecting.md

 The Postgres and Mysql database engines use a connection pool for efficiency.
 By default, the minimum number of connections is 2 and the maximum is 10.
 You can change these values using the `pool` option.
+The connection pool is implemented using [Tarn](https://github.com/vincit/tarn.js).
+See the documentation for other configuration options.

 ```js
 const db = connect({